 Elizabeth Doerr is the editor-in-chief of QuillAndPad.com, an innovative online magazine for watchmaking and related luxury topics.
 More than twenty-five years in watch publishing began for Elizabeth in 1991, who became well-known in English-speaking countries as senior editor of Wristwatch Annual for 12 years.
 This Germany-based ex-pat with an optimistic American attitude is a sought-after contributor to a variety of magazines, an often-quoted specialist in newspapers, and a frequent member of various watch industry juries and committees.

-Prominently, these include the prestigious Cultural Committee of the FHH (Fondation de la Haute Horlogerie) and participation in the 2012, 2013, 2014, 2015, and 2016 juries of watchmaking’s “Oscars,” the Grand Prix d’Horlogerie de Genève.
+Prominently, these include the prestigious Cultural Committee of the FHH (Fondation de la Haute Horlogerie) and participation from 2012-2017 juries of watchmaking’s “Oscars,” the Grand Prix d’Horlogerie de Genève.
 Elizabeth is also the author of 12 Faces of Time, an artistic look at independent watchmaking published by teNeues in February 2010, and Bridging Art and Mechanics: The Unabridged Story of the Corum Golden Bridge, published by Watchprint in 2015.
 She is also a frequent on-camera contributor to TheWatches TV, the first video magazine in the watch world, as well as a contributor to Forbes.com.